gabriellemitie/gabriellemitie/README.md

 ### Welcome to my GitHub profile!
-My name is Gabrielle Mitie and I'm currently studying machine learning and data treatment and analysis!
+My name is Gabrielle Mitie - Computer Science student - and I'm currently studying machine learning and data treatment and analysis!